dikasvieln/amDevBlog/src/pages/history-node/index.md

 7. Egg JS
 Made for building enterprise application and framework.
 In Egg JS, there is plugin mechanism that can be extensible and customizing the configurations according to their own business scenario.

+And if there is any necessary detail that I missed or any further discussion about Node.js framework itself.
+It will be in the next article. lastly, If there is any word or grammar that might find you not good.
+I'm so glad to listen what you thought on below comment section.
+Thanks for reading my article.
+GBU.

 ref:
 [node js frameworks](https://hackr.io/blog/nodejs-frameworks), accessed on 01/02/2022
 [eggs js](https://eggjs.org/en/intro/index.html), accessed on 01/02/2022